Winbobob/badsmells/README.md

 - __Feature Detection__

     In this feature extractor we aim to find irregular use of labels for issues.
-We would analyse the number and type of label per issue.
-In order to accomplish this we first get all the issues and then make an API request for labels corresponding to each issue.
+We would analyse the number of issue per label.
+In order to collect this data we fetched the issue events and then collected all the events which had label attribute.
 The code for data collection can be found here [scraper.rb](features/uneven_label_issues/scraper.rb)

 - __Feature detection results__